mturk/svcbatch/README.md

   This option enables to add additional **argument** to shutdown batch file.
   Use multiple **-a [argument]** command options if multiple arguments are required.

+  If **-s** option was not defined, SvcBatch will use service batch file as shutdown file with provided **argument(s)**.
+In that case service batch file shuld process those arguments and act accordingly.

 * **-q**